lupyuen/lupyuen.github.io/src/ci4.md

 We ingest the GitHub Logs right after the [__Twice-Daily Build__](TODO) of NuttX.
 (00:00 UTC and 12:00 UTC)

-Thus it makes sense to bundle the Build and Ingest into one single script: [build-github-and-ingest.sh](https://github.com/lupyuen/ingest-nuttx-builds/blob/main/build-github-and-ingest.sh)
+Thus it makes sense to bundle the __Build and Ingest__ into One Single Script: [build-github-and-ingest.sh](https://github.com/lupyuen/ingest-nuttx-builds/blob/main/build-github-and-ingest.sh)

 ```bash
 ## Build NuttX Mirror Repo and Ingest NuttX Build Logs